hastyy/Mercedes-Benz.io-Frontend-Developer-Challenge-for-SINFO-Solution/README.md

     - The look and breakpoints should be: 1 product visible when < 620px width; 2 products visible when < 880px width; and 3 products when >= 880px.

 6. Bonus #2 - *We will only take this into consideration when all of the above points work as expected.*
-    - If you've come this far..
-Congratulations!!
-And if you still have time try the following:
     - Add new tasks to minify the HTML, CSS and JavaScript files and put the result in a `dist` folder at the root level.
 Those tasks should also move all other necessary files (images, etc) for the page to behave and look as expected when served from that `dist` folder.
     - You can use Webpack, Gulp, Grunt or any other tools/`NPM packages` that may help you with this task.